What is local SEO and how is it different from regular website SEO?

 In the past several years, Google has overhauled their search results page to give local businesses prime real estate on their first page.

-The reason is simple – Google users like you and me want to see local businesses for certain search phrases.
+The reason is simple.
+Google users want to see local businesses for certain search phrases.

-Chances are pretty good you’ve done this as well, which means you’re at least somewhat familiar with local search engine optimization (aka local SEO).
-Now that we’re on the same page about what we’re talking about, let’s dive into the FAQs…
+Chances are pretty good you’ve done this as well, which means you’re at least somewhat familiar with local search engine optimization (local SEO).
+Now that we’re on the same page, let’s dive into the FAQs.

-1. What Is Local SEO & How Is It Different from Regular Website SEO?
+1. What Is Local SEO and How Is It Different from Regular Website SEO?

-You may not know how it works, but I’m sure you’re familiar with search engine optimization (SEO).
+You may not know exactly how it works, but you’re familiar with search engine optimization (SEO).
 That’s the process of getting your website to rank high in Google for relevant search phrases.

 With local SEO, there is a slight twist.
-Instead of focusing exclusively on your website, you’re also going to focus on your Google My Business profile page.
-That’s because Google displays business pages (along with a map highlighting where the businesses are located) for many locally-focused search phrases.
+Instead of focusing exclusively on your website, you’re also going to focus on your Google Business Profile.
+That’s because Google displays business profiles (along with a map highlighting where the businesses are located) for many locally-focused search phrases.

-For example, search for “dentist near me” and you’ll see what I’m talking about.
-There will be a map in the upper right corner and the dentists’ names, addresses, phone numbers and reviews will be right at the top of the 1st page of Google.
-That information is coming from each business’s Google My Business page.
+For example, search for “dentist near me” and you’ll see what we mean.
+There will be a map and the dentists’ names, addresses, phone numbers, and reviews will be right at the top of the first page of Google.
+That information is coming from each business’s Google Business Profile.

-So the key difference between local SEO and regular website SEO is that you need to optimize both your website and your Google My Business profile page to compete in local SEO.
+So the key difference between local SEO and regular website SEO is that you need to optimize both your website and your Google Business Profile to compete in local SEO.

 2. How Do You Force Google to Display Business Results?

-One of the most frustrating aspects of local SEO is the fact that Google does not always show business profile pages in the search results.
-So another FAQ is how do you force Google to show the map results instead of just listing webpages in the results?
+One of the most frustrating aspects of local SEO is the fact that Google does not always show business profiles in the search results.
+So another common question is: how do you force Google to show the map results instead of just listing regular web pages?

-If you search a relevant keyword and Google is not listing the map with business profile pages, then there is no way to force Google to show your business page.
+If you search a relevant keyword and Google is not listing the map with business profiles, then there is no way to force Google to show your listing.
 Instead, you’ll need to optimize a page on your website using regular website SEO tactics.

 For this reason, it’s important to always double-check the Google results page for your relevant search phrases before launching a local SEO campaign.
-If Google is not ranking Google My Business profile pages, then local SEO is not the best approach.
+If Google is not showing business profiles for those searches, then local SEO is not the best approach for those keywords.

 3. What Types of Businesses Can Use Local SEO?

 With local SEO, the location of your office or store is a big factor in the ranking algorithm.
-Again, think about this from the perspective of the person searching.
+Think about this from the perspective of the person searching.

-If I’m searching for coffee on the Upper West Side of Manhattan, then it doesn’t help me to see businesses that are really far away.
-Google knows this and that’s why the location of the person searching versus the actual location of the business is a big factor in local SEO.
+If someone is searching for coffee on the Upper West Side of Manhattan, it doesn’t help them to see businesses that are far away.
+Google knows this, and that’s why the distance between the person searching and the actual location of the business is a big factor in local SEO.

 That means you’ll have an advantage ranking in Google when your prospective customers are searching near your business location.
 The further away the prospect is searching, the less likely you’ll rank on the first page.

-It’s not impossible to rank in cities outside of your physical location (for example, you can create pages on your website for your target locations), but you need to realize you’re fighting an uphill battle with local SEO.
-If everything else is equal, then the business closer to the person searching is likely going to have the advantage.
+It’s not impossible to rank in cities outside of your physical location.
+For example, you can create pages on your website for your target locations and build citations in those markets.
+But you need to realize you’re fighting an uphill battle with local SEO.
+If everything else is equal, the business closer to the person searching is likely going to have the advantage.

 Want Help with Local SEO?

 We specialize in helping small businesses get found in local search results.
-If you’d like help with SEO, contact us today for a quote.
+If you’d like help with local SEO, request a free SEO quote, and we’ll review your current local rankings and identify the biggest opportunities to improve.